 Shredding your confidential documents and hard drives is the best way to protect yourself and your clients from identity theft.
 Our services will keep your confidential information from falling into the wrong hands.
 Utilizing trucks with shredding machines mounted directly to the truck bed, your confidential documents and hard drives will be securely destroyed before our trucks leave your location.
 Protect your clients, protect yourself.
-Learn more below:
+All shredded material is recycled.

 Out-sourced shredding is more cost effective than in-house shredding.

 It is very expensive to have your own employees shred paper with portable office shredders.
 If your employees are shredding for as little as a combined two hours PER MONTH, it is likely that hiring a professional document destruction company will be a less expensive alternative.

 If you are shredding less than two hours per month, you may want to consider storing the paper and having the paper shredded once per year by a professional document destruction company.

 You save money by using a professional document shredding company because:

 - You don’t have to pay your employees to shred the paper

 - You don’t have to purchase and maintain your own shredding equipment

 - You don’t have to remove paper clips and staples